SwordElucidator/SwordElucidator/README.md

 ## Hao Sun
 Hi!
-I'm a ML Research Engineer currently working on LLMs & AI Agents at a startup in Shanghai, China.
+I'm an ML Research Engineer currently working on LLMs & AI Agents at a startup in Shanghai, China.
 I have 8 year experience on NLP & Software Engineering.
 I'm also an SCPD student in Artificial Intelligence at Stanford University currently researching on LMs & generative AI, and an alumni of University of California, Berkeley in Computer Science.

 I co-founded and worked as CTO in startups Whimly LLC. and Beijing Youli Technology Co., Ltd focus on Travel and Social Networking web / mobile applications.
 I also worked as Principal Software Engineer and the AI Lead in [Veeva Systems China](https://www.veeva.com/cn/) on CRM system.